The Best Burger In Every State

 NEBRASKA: The Bellevue burger from Stella's Bar & Grill is made from 6.5oz of freshly ground beef served with lettuce, tomatoes, pickles, onions, and mayo.
 Other topics include fried eggs, peanut butter, and even doughnuts for a bun.

-NEVADA: The Gordon Ramsay Burger at Gordon Ramsay BurGR stands out as the best burger on the Las Vegas Strip.
+NEVADA: The Hog Burger at Gordon Ramsay BurGR stands out as the best burger on the Las Vegas Strip.
 The burger, which is made with Mangalitsa pork, maple butter, English sharp cheese, and arugula, is cooked over an open wood flame.

 NEW HAMPSHIRE: New Hampshire Magazine readers voted The Common Man's burger the best in the state.
 The burger is made from grass-fed, antibiotic and hormone-free ground beef and is served on a pretzel bun.